golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 ### Extra Time Commitments

 * There are no *specific* extra time committments outside of regularly posted meeting times.
-However, students will need to use plotting equipment outside of class time.
+However, students should plan to use specialized plotting equipment outside of class time.

 ---